endiliey/uav-autonomous-landing/README.md

 ### 2. Manual mode
 When switch channel 5 is turned off, our copter will be manually controlled by our radio controller.

-# Disclaimer
-This is an educational project developed many years ago and not meant to be developed further.

 ## Special Thanks to: Tee Chin Kiat and Dou Zi